Rocky Balboa (film): Theatrical

+Director's cut

+In 2024, Stallone did some minor recuts to the film, but unlike his significant re-editing of Rocky IV, this director's cut is much more conventional.
+It instead just simply edits most of the deleted scenes (included as a bonus feature on the prior Blu-ray disc) into the movie itself.
+However, unlike before, the director's cut features completed versions of these scenes to match the quality of the theatrical footage.
+The only scenes not included in the director's cut are "Paulie's Girlfriend Moves His Things" and the alternate ending, which are still included as deleted scenes on the Ultra HD Blu-ray release.
+The director's cut runs a total of 116 minutes, 14 minutes longer than the theatrical version.

 Home media

-Rocky Balboa is available in three formats: Blu-ray Disc, DVD and UMD.
+Rocky Balboa was released in three formats: Blu-ray, DVD and UMD.
 It was released in Region 1 on March 20 and Region 2 on May 21, 2007.
 The film has made $35,622,998 in DVD sales.
-Features on the Blu-ray Disc and DVD include deleted scenes along with an alternate ending (where Rocky wins the split decision), bloopers, a commentary and several featurettes.
+Features on the Blu-ray Disc and DVD include deleted scenes along with an alternate ending (where Rocky wins the split decision instead of Dixon), bloopers, a commentary, and several featurettes.
 In addition, the Blu-ray version features all of the DVD's content in 1080p high definition video.
+On July 16, 2024, the movie got a 4K UHD release, featuring both the theatrical and director's cut versions of the film, carrying over most of the bonus features from the 2007 Blu-ray disc.

 Reception

 Box office

 The film was an unexpected box office success and exceeded studio expectations grossing over three times the opening night estimates of (at best) $2,000,000 and doing so despite a harsh spell of winter weather.
-The film not only finished third in its opening weekend, grossing $12,540,000, but eventually became Stallone's most successful starring role since 1993's Cliffhanger and the sixth highest grossing boxing film of all time, topped only by the first Rocky through Rocky IV and Clint Eastwood's Million Dollar Baby, and was nominated for an MTV award for best on screen duo.
+The film finished third in its opening weekend, grossing $12,540,000, and eventually became Stallone's most successful starring role since 1993's Cliffhanger and the sixth highest grossing boxing film of all time, topped only by the first Rocky through Rocky IV and Clint Eastwood's Million Dollar Baby.
 Total U.S. box office gross receipts were $70,269,899 while the international gross stands at $85,959,151 making for a total worldwide gross of $156,229,050.